-Ensemble rules will elect most representatives by Fair Rep plus a few reps (C above) by a central rule.
+Ensemble rules will elect most representatives by Fair Rep plus a few reps (Cabove) by a central rule.

-So the points of view within the council will have a spread, plus a pivotal midpoint, that match the voters more accurately. $\mathbf{O} + \bullet = \mathbf{\textcircled{0}}$ That's the target.
+So the points of view within the council will have a spread plus a pivotal midpoint that match the voters more accurately. $O + \bullet = \bigcirc$ That's the target.\

-Later pages will show how we can elect a rep with wide support and views near the center of the voters.7 So winners will be near the center of a Fair Rep council.
-There they can be the council's powerful swing voters, with incentives to help build moderate majorities.
+Later pages will show how we can elect a rep with wide support and views near the center of the voters.
+So winners will be near the center of a Fair Rep council.
+There they can be the council's powerful swing voters, with strong incentives to build moderate majorities.